Coded-To-The-Max/DesGen/extension/README.md

 1. Click the DesGen extension icon in your Chrome toolbar
 2. Upload an image (PNG, JPG up to 5MB)
+3. *WORKS BEST WITH OBJECTS WITH BLANK BACKGROUND AS EDGE DETECTION CANNOT DIFFERENTIATE BACKGROUND*
-3. Adjust edge detection thresholds and max curves as needed
+4. Adjust edge detection thresholds and max curves as needed
-4. Click "Process & Inject to Desmos"
+5. Click "Process & Inject to Desmos"
-5. Open https://www.desmos.com/calculator in a new tab
+6. Open https://www.desmos.com/calculator in a new tab
-6. The extension will automatically inject your graph equations
+7. The extension will output a list of equations to copy-paste into Desmos.
+8. For best best-looking result, due to Desmos limitations, you must manually click the gear icon and click the colors, and change them to either the same color and uncheck the "Fill" option.

 ## Features